griemide/ArduinoYun/VRCmonitor/Readme.md

 * sending human readable data to external (public) web service
 * Email or smsm notifications for special case (e.g. maintainance)

+## Process Description
-crontab task will call periodicaly a linux script with performs a python script (vrc.py). thispython scripts raeds the log-files on µSDcard and copies relevant data into a new textfile.
-Afterwards this textfile will be transfered to a ftp-repository on an web server
+A crontab task will call periodicaly a linux script (vrc) which runs a python script (vrc.py).
+This python scripts reads the log-files on µSDcard and copies relevant data into a new textfile.
+Afterwards this textfile will be transfered to a ftp-repository on a public web server.

-## Cron-Daemon (Cronjobs)
+### Cron-Daemon (Cronjobs)

 Description of **cron** syntax see [Cron](https://de.wikipedia.org/wiki/Cron)